instagrim-dev/fitpulse/docs/Design/HLD.md

 ### Dgraph (Graph OLTP)
 - Nodes: Exercise, MuscleGroup, Equipment, Goal
 - Edges: TARGETS, REQUIRES, CONTRAINDICATED_WITH, COMPLEMENTARY_TO
 - Stores ontology relationships for quick traversal, personalization, and recommendation queries driven by the Exercise Ontology service.
+Activity events update aggregate fields (e.g., `session_count`, `last_updated`) via the Kafka enrichment consumer.
+- Each exercise node now owns outbound edges to `ActivitySession` nodes that capture the original activity metadata (`started_at`, `duration_min`, `source`, etc.), enabling drill-down queries and historical context without blocking enrichment writes.

 #### 4.2.1 Technology Choice Rationale and Risks
 The selection of Dgraph is based on its horizontal scalability and native GraphQL integration, which aligns with our long-term vision for rich exercise knowledge navigation.
 However, we acknowledge that Dgraph is a less mature technology than some alternatives (e.g., Neo4j), which presents risks related to the size of the developer community and the availability of third-party tools.
 To mitigate these risks, we will invest in targeted training for the development team and allocate resources for building in-house expertise and custom tooling where necessary.
 The limited scope (one service) lowers overall blast radius.